zachflower/flower.codes/_posts/2020-01-15-always-be-commenting.md

 *Source: Ruby on Rails \([https://github.com/rails/rails](https://github.com/rails/rails)\)*

 In a perfect world, the above module wouldn't exist, but as the comments explain, it *has* to for now.
 Without the clear explanation provided by these comments, this module might be inadvertently removed, which would cause all kinds of havoc for the sake of "clarity."
 Explaining *why* a piece of code exists is crucial, especially if the reason isn't immediately obvious.
 As much as we like to pretend all good software is clear and easy to read, that assertion simply doesn't coincide with the reality of the *business* of software development.
-Plans change, goals shift, and good code today couldeasily become legacy code tomorrow.
+Plans change, goals shift, and good code today could easily become legacy code tomorrow.

 ### The What